 Under UK data protection law, personal data concerning health is 'special category data'.
 This means that employers need to ensure that any communication does not include any data about the individual who is absent.
 For example, while it would be fine to let employees know that there has been a confirmed coronavirus case within its workforce in London, it would not be appropriate to provide any details from which the individual might be identified.

 Employers that seek information from employees about travel need to be careful not to discriminate while doing so.

 For example, an employer is likely to be able to justify a request for all employees to declare any travel from an area in respect of which the UK government advises an individual to self-isolate.
 However, enquiring about travel only to certain areas - for example, China - or seeking information only from certain sections of your employee population is likely to amount to discrimination or harassment.

-There have been reports of an increase in racism and prejudice being shown towards those of Chinese or other Asian origins since the outbreak began.
+There were reports of an increase in racism and prejudice being shown towards those of Chinese or other Asian origins when the outbreak began.
 There is therefore an increased risk of such behaviour occurring in the workplace.

 Employers in the financial services sector must also be aware that any failure to deal with these issues appropriately may have implications for the fitness and propriety of the senior managers who are responsible for these areas of the business.

 See our guide: Coronavirus: immigration implications for UK employers.

 See our guide: Coronavirus: UK lay-off and short-time working provisions.

 ACAS has issued guidance on disciplinary and grievance procedures during the coronavirus pandemic.
 The guidance states that, provided it is done voluntarily and in accordance with current public health guidance, a furloughed employee can take part in a disciplinary or grievance investigation or hearing, including if they: